mrjacobbloom/my_first_calculator.d.ts/README.md

-Finally, you can do math in TypeScript!
+Finally, you can do math in the TypeScript type system!

+A lot of people wanted this: https://github.com/microsoft/TypeScript/issues/26382 https://github.com/microsoft/TypeScript/issues/15645 https://github.com/microsoft/TypeScript/issues/15794

 Works with numbers 0-50:

 ```typescript
 type eight = MyFirstCalculator<3, '+', 5>;